Oemarsono: Regent of Wonogiri

 Oemarsono entered civil service in 1966 and started to work at the Sragen regional government.
 He became the Head of the Revenue Services of Sragen in 1985.
 Several months later, the Wonogiri local council elected him as the Regent of Wonogiri.
 He was reelected for a second term in 1990.

 Before Oemarsono became regent, the Wonogiri region was the poorest in Central Java.
 During Oemarsono's first years, the region experienced a significant increase in per capita income.
 He also obtained a 690 million rupiah loan from the central government to construct a drinking water system and a $23 million loan from the World Bank for the re-greening of a catchment area near the Gajahmungkur Reservoir.

 Oemarsono launched a food diversification program which encouraged the local populace to abandon bread in favor of cassava.
 He pushed for the cultivation of rice substitutes in the region such as beans, sweet potato, and corn.
 He also established a nucleus estate and smallholder farm system for cassava in the region, and received assistance from the central government in the form of kernels for corn plantations.

-Oemarsono was nominated by the provincial council of Central Java for the post of vice governor after the death of the previous officeholder in 1994.
+Oemarsono was nominated by the provincial council of Central Java for the post of vice governor after the death of the previous officeholder, Sujamto, in 1994.
 This was rejected by the Minister of Home Affairs due to problems regarding bureaucratic seniority.

 Oemarsono's work in the region did not go unnoticed by the central government, and in 1989 the regency received the Parasamya Purnakarya Nugraha, an award given by the president to the best-performed regions in Indonesia during the first five-year plan.
 Earlier in July 1987, the monarch of Mangkunegaran granted him the royal title of Kanjeng Raden Tumenggung.
 As with other regents who received awards from the president during that time, Oemarsono would go on to become governor.
 Oemarsono ended his second term in 1995, and Tjuk Susilo replaced him.